openeventdata/mordecai/README.md

     In: text

-    Out: list of country codes for countries mentioned in text (used as input to later searches).
+    Out: An ISO country code that best matches the country focus of the text (used as input to later searches).
+In the future, this will be a list of country codes.

 2. `/places`

     In: text, list of country codes

-    Out: list of dictionaries of placenames and lat/lon in text
+    Out: list of dictionaries of placenames and lat/lon in text.
+The keys are "lat", "lon", "placename", "searchterm", and "countrycode".

 3. Not built yet: `/locate`